 I was in a training session at the time I received confirmation of the outcome.
 I had a little peek at my phone only to find an email from Maren Deepwell saying:

 Congratulations - you are the Winner of the Learning Technologist of the Year Awards 2016 (individual category).

 The judging panel was unanimous in its decision and in the next week we will send you their feedback together with information about next steps."

 As cheesy as this may sound, I was holding back tears as I felt very emotional that I had won such a prestigious award.
 But also because my individual efforts and milestones over the years had been recognised on a national and international scale.
 Winning this award is like The Oscars of the learning technology industry.
 I was absolutely overwhelmed with happiness and feeling very proud.
+However, what was most overwhelming was that I was against strong competition from well-established individuals and other organisations and to be narrowed down to one guy from a small town was crazy wonderful.
 As I said at the interview stage, winning this award just rounds up an incredible 6 and a half years of being a Learning Technologist but also my incredible self-motivated journey of understanding and practicing teaching and learning technology.

 This year celebrates the 10th annual Learning Technologist of the Year Award and it's such a great feeling to be a part of it.
 It's a privilege to be amongst the list of other highly regarded learning technologists.
 Winning this award also has perfect symmetry that marks ten years since I completed my Level 2 apprenticeship in business and administration.
 Looking back to that point to where I am now it's such an incredible feat!
 Especially since I had such a bad start to my education.

 Before the awards, I was asked by Maren to provide a quote and anyone from my organisation for a press release.
 This is what me and my director said: